 Wireless security revolves around the concept of securing the wireless network from malicious attempts and unauthorized access.

-- Hardware-based: where routers and switches are fabricated with encryption measures provides protection to all wireless communication.
+- Hardware-based: where routers and switches are fabricated with encryption measures protects all wireless communication.
 So, in this case, even if the data gets compromised by the cybercriminal, they will not be able to decrypt the data or view the traffic's content.

 - Wireless security algorithms: such as WEP, WPA, WPA2, and WPA3.
 These are discussed in the subsequent paragraphs.